With four children and a famous husband, Jools Oliver has a lot on her plate. So does she get any me time?

 Little Bird by Jools is available now, exclusively at Mothercare.

-Read Jools' Blog about life in the Oliver Household this October.
+Read Jools' Blog about life in the Oliver Household.

 Jools was chatting to Nifa McLaughlin.